wootfish/eli.sohl.com/drafts/qubes-setup-guide.md

 In fact, with a little adjustment, you can make it at least as ergonomic as a normal Linux install.
 Most Qubes AppVMs and DispVMs will only ever be started up to run one or two specific applications.
 For instance, I have an `email` AppVM that will only ever be used to open a web browser and check my web mail accounts.
 So, I run `email: Qube Settings`, go to the Applications tab, and deselect everything except my browser.
 Now, when I begin to type `mod+d email`, very quickly it will autocomplete to `email: Firefox`, which is what I want.
 In fact, I literally only have to type `e` for this suggestion to come up.

 You could do something similar with an AppVM for social media accounts, say, or online stores.
-Separating those domains might seem like overkill, but I take a certain spiteful pleasure in knowing I'm making it that much harder for the bastards to track my browsing.
+Separating those domains might seem like overkill, but it gives me peace of mind knowing I've done everything I can to separate these domains.

 Similar tricks work for most AppVMs and DispVMs: for instance, to open my password manager, I can just type `mod+d v <enter>`, which autocompletes to `vault: KeePassXC`.
 Opening a browser in a disposable VM is just `mod+d dv <enter>`, which autocompletes to `fedora-37-dvm: Firefox` (note that this matches on the middle of the name).

-Qubes has a reputation for inconvenience, compared to a traditional Linux system; it's not hard to see where this comes from, but once i3 is set up right, Qubes' interface will be so similar to a traditional i3 environment that you might even forget there's a difference.
+Compared to traditional Linux setups, Qubes has a reputation for inconvenience; this is understandable, but once you get i3 set up right, Qubes' interface will be so similar to traditional i3 that you might even forget there's a difference.

 ### Multi-Monitor Setups

-i3 expects you to manage your displays with xrandr, or with something that wraps xrandr.
-Honestly, this isn't so bad - you'd be surprised how easy it is to learn:
+i3 expects you to manage your own displays - probably with xrandr (or with something that wraps xrandr).
+Honestly, this isn't so bad.
+You'd be surprised how easy it is to learn:

 * `xrandr` to list your displays and their available resolutions